Michael Sabia: Later roles

 On March 13, 2009, Sabia was named president and chief executive officer of Caisse de dépôt et placement du Québec (CDPQ), succeeding Fernand Perrault.
 On February 15, 2017, CDPQ announced that Sabia's mandate was renewed until March 31, 2021.
 Bloomberg said in 2019 that "under Sabia's tenure, the Caisse dove into international markets.
 About 64% of the fund, which manages the pension savings for the province of Quebec, is now in global markets versus 36% in 2009."

 Sabia was a member of the Canadian Government's Advisory Council on Economic Growth, which advised the Canadian finance minister on economic policies to achieve long-term sustainable growth.
 In 2016, the council called for a gradual increase in permanent immigration to Canada to 450,000 people a year.

 On November 12, 2019, it was announced that Sabia would be leaving CDPQ to become head of the Munk School of Global Affairs and Public Policy at the University of Toronto, ending his term at CDPQ a year early.
 He started the new role in February 2020.
 Sabia was replaced as head of CDPQ by Charles Emond in January 2020.

 In April 2020, Sabia was appointed as Chairperson of the Canada Infrastructure Bank.
 In June 2020, he was named to the board of directors of the Mastercard Foundation.

 On December 6, 2020, it was announced that Sabia would replace Paul Rochon as Deputy Minister of the federal Department of Finance.
 On January 27, 2021, Tamara Vrooman was appointed to succeed Sabia as Chairperson of the Canada Infrastructure Bank.

 On May 23, 2023 Sabia was named as the next CEO of Hydro-Québec, the province of Quebec's public electrical utility, replacing Sophie Brochu in that role.

 Clerk of the Privy Council

 On June 11, 2025, Prime Minister Mark Carney announced that Sabia would join the Government of Canada as clerk of the privy council on July 7.
-He will leave Hydro-Québec on July 4.
+He left Hydro-Québec on July 4.